Spring Classes 2024

 Overall:

-This class unexpectedly became one of my favorites this term.
+This class unexpectedly became one of my favorites of the term.
 I thought testing would be a dull topic with there not being much to say about it.
-However, there is actually a lot of interesting debate and .
-Jim Jones is a fantastic professor.
+However, there is actually a lot of interesting debate and Jim Jones is a fantastic professor.
 Its clear that he put a lot of thought into developing this course.
-He makes sure that you come away understanding the important ideas and concepts, but does not require any or remember any trivial facts.
+He makes sure that you come away understanding the important ideas and concepts, but does not require students to remember any trivial facts.
 If you do what you are suppose to this classes is informative, useful and easy to do well in.
-At my internship at NASA it has become clear to me that testing is really crucial.
-If you have software and systems that one knows how they will preform, that software is basically useless.
+My NASA internship has taught me that testing is crucial aspect in any engineering endeavor.

 Topics covered: